-She survived a catastrophic accident that left her a quadriplegic, confined to wheelchair for life.
+She survived a catastrophic accident that left her a quadriplegic, confined to a wheelchair for life.

 A moment of misfortune turned her life upside down, a freak accident in Pondicherry that damaged her spinal cord irrecoverably.
 She completely lost her identity in the span of a split second!
 Her life changed from being a bright young student and sportsperson to a person confined to a wheelchair.
 That was in 1998 when she was just 18 years.